SQL Server 2008 introduced Transparent Data Encryption (TDE) technique to encrypt different database files like: data file, log file and backup file.

 As a Database Professionals, we are also responsible for all kinds of data and database security.

-As a DBA, we have to also maintain the decryption key, password and certificates information backup because once we lost this information, we cannot decrypt the encrypted data or database.
+As a DBA, we have also to maintain the decryption key, password and certificates information backup because once we lost this information, we cannot decrypt the encrypted data or database.

 Once you enable TDE on a database, you do not require any other application code to manage encryption and decryption of the data so that you can use this feature without changing a single line of application code.